howerj/cdb/readme.md

 - A few functions could be added to allow the database to be updated after it has been created, obviously this would be fraught with danger, but it is possible to extend the database after creation despite the name.
+- Instead of having two separate structures for the allocator and the file operations, the structure could be merged.

 [main.c]: main.c
 [CDB]: https://cr.yp.to/cdb.html